 Class Members in the Washington DC Presentation Class Learn to Think and Speak on Their Feet.

 The key is to think of a story from your past that reminds you of the subject that you are being asked to speak on.
 Then, relate the story back to your audience.
 Finally, tell your audience the lesson that you learned from that experience.

 But, how do we think of a story or example?
-There is a simple phrase that we say to ourselves that will act as a super search engine for our brain that helps us come up with a story.
-It’s the phrase, “That reminds me of the time”.
-Saying this phrase to ourselves will help us come up with a closely related example that taught us a lesson that may be a possible solution to the challenge that is presented.
+There is a simple phrase that we say to ourselves that will act as a super search engine for our brain.
+It’s the phrase, “That reminds me of the time.”
+Saying this phrase to yourself will help you come up with a closely related example related to the topic.

 So the next time that you are put on the spot, just use the simple phrase, “that reminds me of the time.”
 It will help you confidently have something intelligent to offer as a solution to any challenge presented.
 For help with overcoming the fear of speaking in public off the cuff, sign up for our public speaking course.
 For details about upcoming presentation classes in Washington DC, click here.